Pseudospectrum and (in)stability of black hole total transmission modes: Introduction

 Similar to QNMs, TTMs are also the characteristic modes of black holes, since they depend only on the parameters of the background black hole.
 Therefore, TTMs can also serve as a probe of the spacetime and possibly of quantum properties of the black hole~\cite{Keshet:2007be, Kwon:2010mt, Kwon:2011zza}.
-More recently, it has been shown that suitably tailored time-dependent initial data can selectively excite a specific TTM in such a way that the whole black hole spacetime effectively acts as a perfect absorber during the scattering~\cite{Tuncer:2025dnp}, a phenomenon known as virtual absorption~\cite{Chong:2010, Baranov:2017}.
+More recently, it has been shown that suitably tailored initial data can selectively excite a specific TTM in such a way that the whole black hole spacetime effectively acts as a perfect absorber during the scattering~\cite{Tuncer:2025dnp}, a phenomenon known as virtual absorption~\cite{Chong:2010, Baranov:2017}.
 In this picture, TTMs appear as the characteristic virtual absorption resonances of the scattering problem and thus play a central role in finely controlled black hole scattering experiments.
 For example, consider a gravitational wave originating from a binary black hole merger or an artificial source scattered by a black hole.
 If the frequency of this wave matches one of the TTMs of the black hole, the wave will be totally absorbed, i.e., no reflected wave appears.
 Note that TTMs with a positive imaginary part should also be considered.
 This differs from the QNM case, where a positive imaginary part indicates dynamical instability.
+As in the QNM case, the sign of the imaginary part determines both the temporal behavior and the boundary asymptotics of the mode.
+For QNMs, a positive (negative) imaginary part corresponds to exponential growth (decay) in time and implies that the eigenfunction decays (diverges) exponentially at both boundaries.
+For TTMs, the temporal role of the imaginary part is the same, but the boundary behavior differs: For the positive imaginary part, the eigenfunction of $\text{TTM}_\text{L}$ ($\text{TTM}_\text{R}$) diverges exponentially at the left (right) boundary, while for the negative imaginary part, the divergence shifts to the opposite boundary.
+A TTM with a positive imaginary part can be excited by a suitably designed waveform that grows exponentially in time, with the growth rate determined by the imaginary part of the TTM.
+The reflected wave is then postponed until this exponential growth is eventually terminated by numerical or experimental limitations; see~\cite{Tuncer:2025dnp} for a concrete example.